Flying-foxes and Hendra virus

 Photo: Mike Trennery

-Outbreaks of Hendra virus in Queensland and New South Wales in 2011 raised concerns about the proximity of flying-foxes to urban and peri-urban areas.
+Outbreaks of Hendra virus in Queensland and New South Wales in 2011 raised concerns about the proximity of Flying-foxes to rural, urban and peri-urban areas.

-At a national level, health matters are mainly regulated and managed by the Department of Health and Aging (for human aspects) and the Department of Agriculture, Fisheries and Forestry (for domestic animals and wildlife health).
+At a national level, health matters are mainly regulated and managed by the Department of Health (for human aspects) and the Department of Agriculture (for domestic animals and wildlife health).
 State governments also have a leading role in managing health issues.

 Hendra virus research is being coordinated nationally through the Intergovernmental Hendra Virus Taskforce.
 The taskforce is made up of the respective heads of biosecurity agencies in Queensland, New South Wales, Victoria and the Australian Government, chief veterinary officers, chief health officers, chief scientists and senior environmental representatives from Queensland and New South Wales, as well as the Australian Chief Veterinary Officer and head of the Australian Animal Health Laboratory CSIRO.
 For more information on the taskforce visit: